 Please check our "Surf Accommodation in Nicaragua" page for some extra info.

-We have a varied menu for all tastes, including a mix of typical and international food.
+We offer a varied menu for all tastes, including a mix of typical and international food.

-Most of our meals are made with chicken, fish, beef and pasta but we can customize other dishes if you have special eating requirements.
+Most of our meals are made with chicken, fish, beef and pasta but we can customize other dishes if you have special dietary requirements.

 Vegetarian options are available on demand.
-We have on site cooks that can cater for your needs so, if you have any food preferences or allergies, just let us know and we'll try our best to take it into account when planning your menu.
+We have on site cooks that can cater for your needs so, if you have any food preferences or allergies, just let us know during the booking process and we'll take it into account when planning your menu.

 In your room!
 You will have wireless access in your room and all common areas of the surf hotel.